-Our aim is for any child, young person or adult who has thoughts of taking their own life, or are affected by suicide, to get the help they need and feel a sense of hope.
 The value of using the outcome-focused approach set out in the framework allows for priorities to be reviewed in a systematic and ongoing basis, drawing on clear evidence of impact and any significant changes to the context in which we are operating.
 The approach we have taken to developing a rolling suite of action plans also provides built-in opportunities to refocus activity over the 10 year period, to ensure our approach is driving change across the long term outcomes and vision.
-We will use the framework to prioritise our work, measure progress, and assess where we may need to adjust our plans.
+We will use the framework to prioritise our work. measure progress, and assess where we may need to adjust our plans.
 We will also use it to report progress against, and will publish the first annual report in July 2024.

-I am also attaching an update on our delivery priorities for the current year, as well as membership of our new National Suicide Prevention Advisory Group, and the organisations we have appointed to lead in the strategic delivery of the four long-term outcomes, and details of our key new post of Suicide Prevention National Delivery Lead, working jointly for Scottish Government and COSLA.
+I am also attaching an update on:

+- our delivery priorities for the current year; • - membership of our new National Suicide Prevention Advisory Group: • - the organisations we have appointed to lead in the strategic delivery of the four long-• term outcomes; and - details of our key new post of Suicide Prevention National Delivery Lead, working • jointly for Scottish Government and COSLA.